jldec/bun-aws-getcolo/aws-ec2.md

 sudo systemctl restart bun.service
 ```

+### Test the service
+Your browser should now show something like `Hello from http://tokyo-1.jldec.me`.

 ### Turn off ipv4
-The toggle for this is inside the network interface settings for the instance.
+Look for the toggle to turn off "Auto-assign public IP" in the "Manage IP addresses" action.
 Make a note of the ipv6 address for the instance.

 ### Add ipv6 CIDR route for the tunnel
 Add the ipv6 address from above to the tunnel CIDR routes.
 The `/128` will be added automatically.

 ### Add ipv6 CIDR route to the WARP profile
-Add the same address as a CIDR range to your WARP provile's split tunnel config.
+Add the same address as a CIDR range to your WARP profile's split tunnel config and save the profile.
-This will make the ipv6 address reachable from devices running the WARP
+This will make the ipv6 address reachable from devices running WARP.

 ## add ipv6 Host to .ssh/config
 Finally add the ipv6 as a hostname to your .ssh/config file.
 E.g. to enable `ssh dublin-2`: